 Interpid a program focused on modern astrology.
 It runs on both Mac and Windows The price is $175.

 Janus – one of the best astrology programs available.
-It has excellent modules of natal, horary, medieval, and Cosmobiology calculating all the necessary charts, with the possibility of animating them.
+It has excellent modules for natal, horary, medieval, and Cosmobiology calculating all the necessary charts, with the possibility of animating them.
 The modules include reports that can be edited by the astrologer.

 Kairon – a modest software, for Macs.
 The price is € 100 for a full professional licence with full ACS atlas.